dovecot/documentation/source/configuration_manual/dovecot_ssl_configuration.rst

 Disallowing more won't really gain any security for those using better ciphers, but it does prevent people from accidentally using insecure ciphers.
 See https://www.openssl.org/docs/manmaster/man1/ciphers.html for a list of the ciphers.

-You should usually prefer server ciphers and their order, so setting
+For TLSv1.3 server ciphers should not longer be preferred:

 .. code::

-  ssl_prefer_server_ciphers = yes
+  ssl_prefer_server_ciphers = no

-is recommended.

 SSL verbosity
 *************